|

 ,

-Some referral URL's are simply links from other public web pages:
+Some referral URL's are simply links from public web pages:

 You must also be careful on how you name the web pages in your Intranet.

-Here are examples of intranet pages that link towards my site:
+Here are examples of intranet pages that linked towards my site:

 - http://doc.uunet.ca:2001/tutorial/ispinfo.html